anir-baaaan/autoupdater-launcher/Docs/README.md

 This is a simple launcher (installer and updater) made in Unity based on [Tom Weiland](https://www.youtube.com/@tomweiland)'s infamous [launcher tutorial](https://www.youtube.com/watch?v=JIjZQo03YdA) for which was originally a .NET WPF application and I converted into a Unity application.

 #### What is the purpose?
 I originally made this in March of 2023 in Unity 2021.3.20f1 as I was about to send a game I was working on to a few people for testing.
 The game was in the works and I needed a way for people to be able to play new versions of the game without needing to go to some online host and download the latest files.
-I didn't really use this anymore but felt like someone might.
-So I ported it to 2022.3.16f1 and currently am uploading this to GitHub after refactoring some stuff.
+Anyway this project is currently set in Unity 2022.3.10f1 when I last edited it.
 I would actually use and recommend something like [Patch](https://patch.mhlab.tech/) for a production launcher as obviously.. it supports patching.
 However this launcher is fine for small applications which doesn't really require patching or high-end functionality of professional patchers.

 #### Why use this?
 As discussed previously, this can be useful for auto-updating application files so that users always stay in the latest version of the application.
 I also used a Unity Cloud service called Remote Config so that you can remotely control various aspects of the launcher!
 Another big thing is that this is cross-platform.
 This was my biggest motivation for converting Tom Weiland's WPF launcher to a Unity app, so that I can distribute on multiple platforms Unity natively supports.
 I probably should have used something like [Electron](https://www.electronjs.org/) or Flutter to make the launcher but[](https://flutter.dev/)I already knew Unity and wasn't planning on keeping this launcher long term... so I didn't bother.